What are Cooperative Learning Structures?

 - Primary Grades – Reviewing basic shapes and colors, reviewing initial consonant sounds, working with rhyming words, answering questions about a read-aloud book, deciding when to add or subtract with math word problems, naming a pattern (AB, ABC, ABB, etc.), spelling simple words, discussing the results of an experiment, making up sentences with a given word, reviewing the parts of a plant, discussing the events of the day, talking about the calendar

-Remember that Numbered Heads Together is just ONE structure from a complete list that numbers over a hundred!
-One key to effective cooperative learning is knowing which structure to use in a given situation.
-It's like having tools in a toolbox.
-All the tools are worthwhile, but some are useless or even dangerous in some situations!
-Visit Kagan Online to learn more structures.
+Remember that Numbered Heads Together is just ONE structure, and there over 100 more!
+Because each structure is a unique, it’s like having tools in a toolbox.
+All of the tools are worthwhile, but most of them are only effective when used for a particular purpose.
+Visit Kagan Online to learn more about cooperative learning structures and how to use them.
 Some of my favorites include:

 - Team Interview